-Adrienne Kimball was promoted to Culture Manager in 2014, after serving as the Executive Assistant to Rubicon’s Chief Executive and Chief Program Officers for seven years.
+Adrienne Kimball was appointed Chief Talent Officer in 2017, after serving as Culture Manager since 2014, and as the Executive Assistant to Rubicon’s Chief Executive and Chief Program Officer for the prior seven years.
 Adrienne has been instrumental in building engagement and capacity building initiatives at Rubicon, including the facilitation of several agency-wide committees, quarterly all-staff meetings, and the annual employee wellness fair.
 Prior to Rubicon Adrienne worked as a Human Resource Manager in the Biotechnology sector.
 Adrienne received her Bachelor’s Degree in Human Development from California State University, East Bay.

 Board of Directors